OS-Sketch/www.os-sketch.com/docs/operating-systems/syllabus.md

     experimentally evaluate a significant software component of an operating system as part of this project that will take place over approximately half of the academic semester.
-The long-term final project will afford learners the opportunity to explore in greater detail some aspect of operating systems referenced by the course [course
+The long-term final project will afford learners the opportunity to explore, in greater detail and in an independent fashion, some aspect of operating systems referenced by the course [course schedule](/operating-systems/schedule/).
-    schedule](/operating-systems/schedule/).

 -   **Laboratory Assignments**: These assignments invite students to explore